I used to think knowledge bases were just glorified FAQ pages. I thought I didn’t need them if I had a stellar support team. Oh, how wrong I was!

 I realized the true power of a knowledge base.
 It’s not just about deflecting support tickets but also about empowering customers with instant access to information 24/7.

-In this blog, I will discuss the top 10 external knowledge base software solutions, highlighting their key features and benefits.
+In this blog, I will discuss my top 10 external knowledge base software, highlighting their key features and benefits.
 I’ll also provide a comprehensive guide on how to choose the right platform.
-Let’s first look at a quick summary of the top 3:

 What Is External Knowledge Base Software?